Tom Gores: Philanthropy

 In 2016, Gores launched FlintNOW, an organization designed to raise up to $10 million to provide relief to residents of Flint, Michigan, affected by the city's water crisis.
 Since 2009, Gores has donated toys to children in Detroit and Flint through the Toys for Tots program.
 Other Detroit area organizations to which Gores has given substantial support include the Jalen Rose Leadership Academy and S.A.Y Detroit.
 At the conclusion of the Pistons 2018–2019 season he made a donation of $255,000 to S.A.Y Detroit which was the result of a pledge Gores made during the annual radiothon to donate $5,000 for every Pistons win during the regular season and a $50,000 bonus for making the Playoffs.

 Gores supports several philanthropic and charitable organizations.
 He served on the board of trustees of the Los Angeles County Museum of Art (LACMA) until October 2020 and was also a member of the board of directors at both St. Joseph's Hospital and the UCLA Medical Center.
 Gores and his family help to support Children's Hospital Los Angeles and, in particular, the Division of Clinical Immunology and Allergy.
 In 2016, Gores and his wife Holly donated $5 million to the hospital to establish the Gores Family Allergy center, which helps provide comprehensive care and research in allergy studies.

 In 2022, Gores gifted $20 million in order to construct a community center in Detroit's River Rouge Park.
 The announcement came as one of the first in a run of initiatives for the Gores Family Foundation.
-The Center is a 25,000-square-foot multi-use facility and will be the hosting location for a diverse range of programming for the area.
+The center is a 25,000-square-foot multi-use facility and will be the hosting location for a diverse range of programming for the area.
 The foundation worked with Detroit's Parks and Recreation Department.

 Personal life

 Gores lives in Beverly Hills, California, with his wife Holly and three children.
 He also has a condo in Birmingham, Michigan.

-In 2016, Gores purchased a contemporary-style mansion in the Holmby Hills area of LA.
-The property worth $100 million is on 3.2 acres of land and is over 300,000 square feet of interior space with ten bedrooms and twenty bathrooms across both the main and guest house.
-The property also includes a wine room, lounge, theatre complex, spa, pool, and steam rooms.